ju-br/Happiness-Report/README.md

               </p>
 4. Generosity
             <p> “Have you donated money to a charity in the past month?”
-            Generosity is the residual of regressing national average of response to the GWP question “Have you donated money to a charity in the past month?” on GDP per capita
+            Generosity is the national average of response to the question “Have you donated money to a charity in the past month?”
               </p>
 5. Perception of Corruption:
             <p>  “Is corruption widespread throughout the government or not” and “Is corruption widespread within businesses or not?”
 The overall perception is just the average of the two 0-or-1 responses.